modelica/Modelica_LinearSystems2/README.md

 it can be redistributed and/or modified under the terms of the [3-Clause BSD License](https://github.com/modelica/ModelicaStandardLibrary/blob/master/LICENSE).

 ## Development and contribution
-The devolopment is organised by [Martin Otter](http://www.robotic.dlr.de/Martin.Otter).
+The development is organised by [Martin Otter](http://www.robotic.dlr.de/Martin.Otter).

 You may report any issues by using the [Issue Tracker](../../issues).